mesosphere/dcos-docs-site/pages/services/nifi/0.1.0-1.5.0/managing/index.md

 - Node Manager — The node manager tool allows administrators to perform a status check on a node as well as to connect, disconnect, or remove nodes that are part of a cluster.
 - File Manager — The file manager tool allows administrators to backup, install or restore a NiFi installation from backup.

 The admin toolkit is bundled with the `nifi-toolkit` and can be executed with scripts found in the bin folder.
-Further docmentation is available at [Nifi Administration Toolkit](https://nifi.apache.org/docs/nifi-docs/html/administration-guide.html#admin-toolkit).
+Further documentation is available at [Nifi Administration Toolkit](https://nifi.apache.org/docs/nifi-docs/html/administration-guide.html#admin-toolkit).

 To execute the Nifi Administration Toolkit commands, we need to do a `dcos task exec` to a NiFi node, and set the JAVA_HOME using the command: